bernedom/bernedom.github.io/_posts/2026-01-27-encryption-at-rest.md

 This recipe is included in the initramfs image by adding it to the `PACKAGE_INSTALL` variable in the `initramfs-cryptsetup.bb` recipe as shown earlier.
 The actual init script (`provisioning-initramfs-init`) contains the logic for both the provisioning and normal unlocking processes.
 Additionally, it creates the `/dev` directory and the `/dev/console` device to allow for logging over uart, but this is mainly for debug purpose.

-Now let's look at the init script itself:
+So far we have set up the initramfs image with the necessary tools and created a recipe to include the init script.
+But this does not yet cover the actual logic for unlocking the LUKS-encrypted root filesystem and the provisioning process.
+Let's look at how this can be implemented in the init script.

 #### The init script

 The init script is a shell script that runs during the initramfs stage of the boot process.
-It checks whether the device has been provisioned (i.e., whether the LUKS-encrypted root filesystem has been created and the encryption key stored in OTP memory).
+In our case it it checks whether the device has been provisioned (i.e., whether the LUKS-encrypted root filesystem has been created and the encryption key stored in OTP memory).
 If not, it performs the provisioning process; otherwise, it retrieves the encryption key from OTP memory and unlocks the LUKS-encrypted root filesystem for normal operation.

 The following flowchart illustrates the provisioning and boot process: